-Easy and adorable Homemade Cinnamon Ornaments, perfect for decorating your tree or adding Christmas decor.
+Easy and adorable Homemade Cinnamon Ornaments made with applesauce, perfect for decorating your tree or adding Christmas decor.
 Make it a holiday tradition with your kids, friends, or family!

 There is something just so cozy about making homemade ornaments, in all their rustic and lovely imperfection.
 Perhaps it’s the old-fashioned girl in me that wishes I could sit in a log cabin, string popcorn garland, and hang these on the tree I cut down in the woods.
 This is my way of capturing a piece of that, and I love it!
 They are most certainly farmhouse perfection, and are the cutest decorations!
 There are other ways they can be used as well, and I’m sharing some of my favorites below.

 Cinnamon ornaments also make a really cute gift, and you can personalize them with the cookie cutter you choose to use.
 A hobby, pet or type of animal, state they live in…there are so many fun ways to customize them for those you’re gifting them to.
 You could even tuck in the cookie cutter as an extra touch when giving.

 I also like to tie them on to the top of gifts as a really cute embellishment and gift tag, all In one.
 Just loop the package ribbon through the ornament loop, and tie a bow to secure it in place.
 How adorable, right?
 They can break, so just use caution when stacking gifts or during transport.

 Getting together with a group of friends or your extended family is another fun way to make these ornaments.
 They make the perfect reason to gather during the holiday and make something for your home.
 Start a new tradition over the Thanksgiving weekend, and have them ready for tree-trimming!
 If you do a craft night with friends, this is a great idea to add to your list.